‘Deal Or No Deal’ Model Madi Teeuws Flaunts Her Taut Midriff In A Sweater, With Nothing Underneath

 The setting for the two shots was a classic sidewalk with green grass, lush trees, and a beige house in the background, and Madi wrote in her comment that she found that a change in her environment helped her find “creativity and joy.”

-She then encouraged her followers likewise to try something new in order to get “reinspired.”
+She then encouraged her followers to likewise try something new in order to get “reinspired.”

 View this post on Instagram